 Parents always want to understand why kids steal, says Patricia Ruffini, executive director of Colorado Springs Teen Court (a nonprofit alternative sentencing program), which eventually handled Terry's case.
 "But most adolescents can't explain themselves," she says.
 "In rare cases, genuine need is the issue.
 Some are troubled and looking for attention, or lashing out at authority.
 And many, like Terry, do it to fit in with peers."

 Concerned retailers are countering the trend with more prosecutions—regardless of how old the thief is or how much he's stolen.
 One major chain lowered the age for pressing charges from 18 to 16, and decreased the time stores give parents to get there before police are called, from 90 minutes to an hour.
-And the cops don't come just for show.
-Two years ago store detectives caught 16-year-old Ryan (not his real name) stuffing polo shirts under his coat at the Mall of America in suburban Minneapolis.
+And the cops don't come just for show when a minor is caught shoplifting.
+Two years ago, store detectives caught 16-year-old Ryan (not his real name) stuffing polo shirts under his coat at the Mall of America in suburban Minneapolis.
 "I was arrested, handcuffed, loaded into the back of the cruiser, fingerprinted and put in a cell until my parents came," Ryan says.
 "It was humiliating."
 There's a simple motive for these measures—prosecution, along with educational programs, is the number one deterrent to future thefts.

 Once a tween or teen is in the legal system, he faces tougher treatment than in the past.
-"Juvenile courts have become much more punitive," says Sandra Simkins, a lawyer and the author of When Kids Get Arrested.
+"Juvenile courts have become much more punitive," says Sandra Simkins, a professor of law at Rutgers University in Camden, New Jersey and the author of When Kids Get Arrested.
 Almost every state has revised its code so that records aren't wiped clean at 18, as they once were, and Internet databases mean even minor convictions may stick.
 This can lead to difficulty getting into college, earning scholarships and finding work.

 There's alarming evidence that adolescents' values are already slipping.
-According to the Josephson Institute, which tracks adolescent thoughts and attitudes, almost one in three kids say they've stolen from a store.
-Yet 92 percent of teens overall say they're satisfied with their ethics—meaning there's a large group who steal but don't see anything wrong with it.
+According a survey by the Josephson Institute of Ethics, which tracks adolescent thoughts and attitudes, one in five kids say they've stolen from a store.
+Yet 92 percent of teens overall say they're satisfied with their ethics—meaning there's a large group of teens who steal but don't see anything wrong with it.
 Selling stolen goods online, especially if you aren't discovered, feels so easy it can reinforce the notion that what matters is not whether you're doing what's right, but whether you're getting away with it.

-"The most popular kids at middle school are between two and three times more likely to shoplift than other children," says Joseph P. Allen, PhD, coauthor of Escaping the Endless Adolescence.
+"The most popular kids at middle school are between two and three times more likely to shoplift than other children," says Joseph P. Allen, PhD, a psychology professor at the University of Virginia in Charlottesville and the coauthor of Escaping the Endless Adolescence.
 "It's not that their motives are sinister.
 They do it to participate in whatever they see their peers doing."
 Whoever's involved, it's easier to predict what teens will take.
-"They're most likely to grab hot products, like iPods and video games, as well as any items that are small, high in value and can easily be concealed," says Casey Chroust, executive vice president of the Retail Industry Leaders Association.
+"They're most likely to grab hot products, like iPads and video games, as well as any items that are small, high in value and can easily be concealed," says Casey Chroust, executive vice president of the Retail Industry Leaders Association.
 Restricted products, such as cigarettes and condoms, also have special appeal.
-(Girls are generally more likely to reach for makeup, jewelry and clothing, while boys grab electronics and clothes.)
+(Girls are generally more likely to steal makeup, jewelry and clothing, while boys grab electronics and clothes.)

 Teen shoplifting is common, but it's not a rite of passage.
 Like other bad behavior, it can be headed off, and education is the way to hold kids to high standards.

 - Focus on the victims.
-Kids often think, "What's the big deal?"
-A monstersize store can spare a few pairs of jeans.
-Explain how retailers have to charge more to compensate for theft, and that many little shops go out of business because losses cut so deeply into their income.
+Kids often think, "What's the big deal?
+A superstore can spare a few pairs of jeans…” Explain how retailers have to charge more to compensate for theft, and that many little shops go out of business because losses cut so deeply into their income.
 Point out the social consequences too: Since sales tax isn't collected for stolen items, schools and fire departments are shorted, says Joseph LaRocca, a security expert for the National Retail Federation.
 You might think teens would roll their eyes at these appeals to fairness, but, in fact, most respond positively.
 For that reason, juvenile courts often require adolescents to face the ones they've harmed.
 "We had one kid whose mom, a single parent, had recently lost her job," says Ruffini.
 "He had to listen to an unemployed woman, also a single mom, explain how she was laid off, in part because of theft.
 They both wound up in tears."

 - Monitor their stuff.
-Keep up with day-to-day changes in what children are wearing, and periodically scan the house for new clothes, CDs, DVDs, video games, electronics and jewelry, suggests Allen.
+Keep up with day-to-day changes in what children are wearing, and periodically scan the house for new clothes, video games, electronics and jewelry, suggests Allen.
 "When kids know you'll say, 'Where did you get that?' they're less likely to take something," he says.
 If you suspect your child may have stolen, ask follow-up questions in a matter-of-fact tone.
-"You don't want to make your child feel you don't trust her or that you expect her to take things because other kids do," says George M. Kapalka, PhD, author of Parenting Your Out of Control Child.
+"You don't want to make your child feel you don't trust her or that you expect her to take things because other kids do," says George M. Kapalka, PhD, a psychology professor at Monmouth University in West Long Branch, New Jersey and the author of Parenting Your Out of Control Child.
 "Adolescents naturally distance themselves from parents, and you run the risk of pushing them further away."
 You also don't want them to end up thinking, "They don't trust me anyway, so I might as well do whatever I feel like."

-2. Hold off on reacting: Avoid any important conversation until you've cooled off.
-"Yelling in front of strangers won't accomplish much," says Jen Gustafson, a social worker who counsels Minneapolis teens.
+- Hold off on reacting.
+Avoid any important conversation until you've cooled off.
+"Yelling in front of strangers won't accomplish much," says Gustafson, who counsels Minneapolis teens.
 "And you'll probably say things you don't mean, or issue punishments you can't enforce.
 Stating, 'I'm so upset I can't talk to you right now' will buy you time to plan out appropriate consequences."

-4. Make sure your teen understands the law: If the store presses charges, author Sandra Simkins suggests hiring a lawyer.
+- Make sure your teen understands the law.
+If the store presses charges, author Sandra Simkins suggests hiring a lawyer.
 But tell your child this doesn't mean he's getting off.
-"Explain that once he's been arrested," says George Kapalka, PhD, "he has crossed an important line where you can't shelter him."
+"Explain that once he's been arrested," says Kapalka, "he has crossed an important line where you can't shelter him."

-5. Maintain perspective: "Children need to know that even though shoplifting isn't life or death, it's a big deal," says Barbara Staib of NASP, "and their job is to learn from their mistakes."
+- Maintain perspective.
+"Children need to know that even though shoplifting isn't life or death, it's a big deal," says Staib, "and their job is to learn from their mistakes."
 The good news is that for most families the episode passes quickly—in fact, only 1.6 percent of kids who attend court-ordered programs shoplift again.